 - The children are responsible for taking care of their own items of uniform.

 - If there is any reason why a child cannot wear our uniform or requires special dispensation (eg health or religious grounds) then the governors will consider sympathetically any such request from a parent/carer.
 Please provide medical evidence for this.

 Please note that school also has the right to ask parents to take children home to remedy the breach of policy.
 This would be classified as an authorised absence.

-Jewellery, hairstyles and footwear
+Jewellery, Personal belongings, hairstyles and footwear

 - Pupils should have a bag/case in which to place the earrings during PE or swimming.